emberjs/website/source/guides/getting-started/your-first-ember-app.md

 into the template where we'd expect.

-It's important to note that the name `ApplicationController` is magic:
-Ember.js always expects there to be one, and it's effectively the entry point for your application.
+It's important to note that the name `ApplicationController` is magic: every Ember.js application has one, and it's effectively the entry point for your application.

 The name `App` is *not* magic.
 It's just a namespace, and you can